Roslyn Museum Scavenger Hunt

 a) to help students with poor memory.

-c) to make the cards wide enough to be seen through the view finder.
+b) to trick the eyes into seeing a 3-D images c) to make the cards wide enough to be seen through the view finder.

 Picture